b1rdmania/vs-token-mvp/README.md

 This protocol is engineered for maximum security, transparency, and decentralization.
 There are no admin keys, no upgradeability in V1, and no single points of failure.

 - **Immutable Contracts:** The core contracts (`vSVault.sol`, `vSToken.sol`) are built using OpenZeppelin standards and are non-upgradeable by design.
 What is deployed is final.
 - **Public, Incentivized Automation:** The harvesting of vested `S` tokens is not dependent on a centralized server.
 It's managed by a public, batchable `claimVested` function that can be called by anyone.
 This makes it ideal for decentralized keepers (like Chainlink Automation) and ensures the process is scalable and will never fail due to high gas costs.
+A small, protocol-level incentive is paid to the caller, creating a truly permissionless and self-sustaining system.
 - **Transparent Data Layer:** All frontend data is served by a public, open-source Subgraph.
 The UI will explicitly state the freshness of the data, so users always know they are viewing verified, on-chain information.

 ## How It Works: The User Journey